Freedom is a Constant Struggle: The Mississippi Civil Rights Movement and Its Legacy, (University of Chicago Press), 2004. (Link)

 “Protest Campaigns and Movement Success: Desegregating the South, 1960-61,” Revise and resubmit, with Michael Biggs.

-“The Legitimacy of Protest: White Southerners’ Attitudes Toward the Civil Rights Movement,” Working paper, with Kraig Beyerlein and Tuneka Tucker.
+“The Legitimacy of Protest: White Southerners’ Attitudes Toward the Civil Rights Movement,” Revise and resubmit, with Kraig Beyerlein and Tuneka Tucker.

 “Lawyers and Litigation in the Southern Civil Rights Movement,” Working paper, with Kay Bond.